snt-arg/iMarker_sensors/README.md

-# iMarker Detector - Sensors
+# iMarker Detector Sensor Interfaces

 ![Sensors](docs/cameraSetups.png "Sensors")

 This repository contains the interfaces for acquiring visual data from the hardware desgined for **iMarker Detection**.
-It is mainly used alongside [the detector software](https://github.com/snt-arg/csr_detector) and wrapped by [GUI-enabled standalone version](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based version](https://github.com/snt-arg/csr_detector_ros) frameworks.
+It is mainly used alongside [the detector algorithms](https://github.com/snt-arg/csr_detector) and wrapped by [GUI-enabled standalone version](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based version](https://github.com/snt-arg/csr_detector_ros) frameworks.

 The current version of the code supports the vision sensors listed below, but it can extend to cover others in the future: